frank-cq/frank-cq.github.io/_posts/2017-12-02-Install-Anaconda.md

 Install it by default.

 Set the environment variables.
-Add `[your install path of Anaconda]` and `[your install path of Anaconda]\Scripts` to your path, in order to run python and conda in your command line.
+Add `[your install path of Anaconda]` and `[your install path of Anaconda]\Scripts` to your *path*, in order to run python and conda in your command line.

 Update the environment.
 Run `conda update --prefix [your install path of Anaconda] anaconda` in command line.